A Research Roadmap for Augmenting Software Engineering Processes and Software Products with Generative AI: Impact of s in SE

-The used search string is reported in Appendix~\ref{sec:teammate-searchstrings} and illustrated in \autoref{fig:teaMMATES-review}.
+The process for conducting the rapid literature review is depicted in \autoref{fig:teaMMATES-review}.
+The search string is reported in Appendix~\ref{sec:teammate-searchstrings} and illustrated in \autoref{fig:teaMMATES-review}.
 The effort bound was set to 200 results; however, in both cases, this limit was never reached.
 The search was performed using the popular tool \textit{Publish or Perish}\footnote{\url{https://harzing.com/resources/publish-or-perish}} to facilitate a parameterized search on Google Scholar and Scopus.
 To include only the relevant sources in the non-peer-reviewed databases, the number of citations ranked the papers, and only those publicly accessible, written in English, with at least one citation were considered for inclusion in the initial pool of sources.
 Two inclusion criteria were set to ensure the inclusion of papers only relevant to the topic of Generative AI used as an Agent included in the SDLC: (i) the approach presented in the paper had to discuss multiple agents being able to act autonomously or on demand with additional capabilities beyond purely conversational ones (chatbots); (ii) the paper needed to explicitly discuss implication of the approach on the software development lifecycle.